mrbonsoir/mrbonsoir.github.io/about.md

 At IRYStec I experienced the almost down of another startup for finally being acquired a few hours before we ran out of money.
 We did enter the first COVID wave as part of [Faurecia which turned into FORVIA][link-forvia], increasing the size of the company from 20 to more than 100000 employes all over the world.
 There I started to work on display for mobiles to continue working on display for cars.

 I became permanent resident of Canada in 2022, same year I changed work to join [DNEG][link-dneg] which let me go in May 2024.
 There I worked on the color pipeline of the studio, in other words color management.
+While spending my 2024 summer sending applications here and there I got in touch with a team at [CAE][link-CAE], I also realised that I knew a few people already working for this company, and this was great input to decide joining that company.
+Since November 2024 I became visual display designer and currently worl on desiging displays for flight simulators.

+And in October 2024 I also became a Canadian Citizen.

 ###  **Background**
 My research was about multi-spectral color reproduction or how to make perfect copy of a painting.
 This being possible if you have in your hands a spectral image of your painting, a printer with several inks/colorants and their spectral properties.
 The rest is mathematic, geometry, optimization, printing technology, halftoning, color science, human color perception...
 The pdf of my thesis is available [here][link-thesis].